One of the gravest massacres in human’s history.

 If you ask a taxi driver in Kyiv to bring you to Babi Yar in most of the cases he will drive you to the area with the main monument dedicated to commemorating all victims of the Nazi regime at Babi Yar.
 But this place is not connected with the massacre of Jews.
 In general, there are nearly 20 places of mass shootings in the overall area of Babi Yar.

 One of the biggest ravines where the massacre of Jewish people occurred is located in the other part of the big territory of this park.
-On the picture below you can see one of the real ravines of mass murders of Jews in Babi Yar.
-People were brought in groups of 30-40 people, their personal belongings were taken away, then they were ordered to undress and driven with sticks to the edge of the ravine 20-25 meters deep, where they were shot.
+On the picture below you can see one of the real ravines.
+People were brought in groups of 30-40 people, their personal belongings were taken away, then they were ordered to undress and driven with sticks to the edge of the ravine 20-25 meters deep, were shot.

 Originally, this ravine was 10 meters further, but in 1943, when the Nazis began retreating, they tried to destroy the traces of the terrible crimes and they used explosives to blow ravine along the edges.

 Not far from menora monument is located the corner of the streets (next to the cemetery) where the Jewish people were asked to gather on the first day of shootings, on September 29.
 Nowadays, people usually walk along this alley silent.
 No words can ever express the sadness we all feel.